Clothes Still Damp? How to Clean Your Dryer Moisture Sensor

 The Financial Impact of Ignoring a Dirty Sensor

 Running a dryer that constantly shuts off prematurely isn't just an annoyance; it is a direct drain on your wallet.
 Clothes dryers are among the most energy-hungry appliances in your home.
 A typical electric dryer draws anywhere from 3,000 to 5,000 watts of power while the heating element is active.
+As of 2026, the national average residential electricity rate hovers around 17 cents per kilowatt-hour, meaning those wasted cycles add up fast.

 When your sensor fails and you have to run the machine for a second or third 40-minute cycle to finish the job, you are doubling your energy consumption for that load of laundry.
 Over the course of a year, those extra cycles can add a significant amount to your monthly electric bill.
 Furthermore, repeatedly exposing your clothing to unnecessary tumbling and heat breaks down fabric fibers faster, meaning you will have to replace your wardrobe more frequently.
+Considering a new baseline dryer costs between $800 and $1,200 in 2026, maintaining your current machine is the smartest financial move.

 Dryer Troubleshooting Checklist